 Cornea-blowing graphics that push the limits of a console have often been a primary selling point for video games.

-However, it is the imaginative work the development team puts into sound engineering for a game that makes it remembered for decades after playthrough.
+However, it is the imaginative work the development team puts into sound engineering for a game that makes it remembered for decades after the playthrough.

 Particularly, the ones that are so well done that you could hear it anywhere and be brought back to that game.

 Put on your top-shelf pair of headphones, and prepare to be reminded of some of the most iconic sounds in gaming.

 10. Gears of War – Headshot

-First person shooters often reward players gratuitously for achieving headshots against the enemy, yet no game achieves this quite as gratuitously as the infamous king of virtual brutality, Gears of War.
+First-person shooters often reward players gratuitously for achieving headshots against the enemy, yet no game achieves this quite as gratuitously as the infamous king of virtual brutality, Gears of War.